How to Treat Dog Ear Hematoma at Home?

 Is Professional Surgery Needed For Your Dog’s Ear Hematoma?

 Furthermore, if clots are now formed inside the blood bag, your veterinarian will find it difficult — if not difficult — to eliminate the bulge with a needle.
-The blockages will be too large for the needle to get through.
+The blockages will be too significant for the needle to get through.

 What Happens if You Leave Your Dog’s Ear Hematoma Untreated?